|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 We also love that with this AMEX card, you receive a hotel credit up to $100 and a room upgrade when you book two consecutive nights’ stay via The Hotel Collection.

-The card’s purchase rate is 20.74% p.a. and it gives cardholders up to 55 days’ interest-free.
+The card’s purchase rate is 20.74% p.a. and it gives cardholders up to 55 days’ interest-free when the statement balance is fully paid off each month.
 The annual fee is significant at $395, but frequent travellers do get a lot of yearly value for their money.

 A big plus for the card is that point earnings are uncapped, so you can earn as many as you’d like over the years.
 You’ll collect 2 reward points for every $1 spent on purchases and 1 reward point on government body purchases in Australia.